eigerco/solana-spec/implementation-details.md

 * pull request - the received `CrdsValue` is verified using the message's signature and sender's public key,
 * pull response, push message - each `CrdsValue` from the incoming array is verified using the message's signature and sender's public key of the respective `CrdsValue`
 * prune message - the received `PruneData` is verified using the message's signature and sender's public key,
-* ping - the received token is verified using the message's signature and sender's public key
+* ping - the received token is verified using the message's signature and the sender's public key
-* pong - hash of the received ping token is verified using the message's signature and sender's public key
+* pong - hash of the received ping token is verified using the message's signature and the sender's public key

 Only successfully verified packets are processed in the next step.